 Some cards are too good to use just once.
 Re-use old charmers by adding a sticky note over the signature, or just adding your own signature in different ink.
 It’s fun to keep the card moving among family and friends.

 Sort cards by date, event or recipient, and log them on a spreadsheet (perhaps with transcribed messages).
-Scan cards and envelopes at 300 dpi or photograph them.
+Make sure to scan cards and envelopes at the right resolution (300 dpi) or photograph them.
 Capture the front, back (if it has any markings), inside and envelope.
 Keep track of images with sequential numbers or abbreviations in the file name (such as f for front or i for inside).

 8. Decorate with old cards